Mirza404/jenkins-mini-project/README.md

 #### 1. Clone the repository to your local machine:
 We want to clone the repository locally:
    `git clone https://github.com/Mirza404/jenkins-mini-project.git`
+Then, move to this folder by running
+`cd jenkins-mini-project`

 #### 2. Dependency installation:
    Run `pip install -r requirements.txt` to install dependencies within the `requirements.txt`.